Total Money MakeoverReview Rating:

 There is no question Dave Ramsey has helped people take control of their money.
-We wanted to see for ourselves how useful his advice is so we review his book Total Money Makeover.
+We wanted to see for ourselves how useful his financial advice is so we review his best selling book Total Money Makeover.

-In the intro to TMM, Ramsey talks about the success stories, how changing your behavior is key, and how the plan can work for anyone if they follow it closely.
+In the intro to TMM, Ramsey talks about the success stories, how changing your behavior is key, and how this sure fire plan can work for anyone if they follow it closely.
 He also tells you what the book is not; complicated, anything new, politically correct, the same as his other books (so he thinks you should buy those too), or wrong.

 Dave believes that personal finance and most other things in life, is 80% behavior and 20% knowledge.
-Agreed, the vast majority of us know what we should be doing with our money, actually doing it is another story.
+Agreed, the vast majority of America knows what we should be doing with our money, actually doing it is another story.